 I love this photo of Abbie’s boyfriend showing Jack some magic tricks in a moment of calm.

 As you enter into the front room, you’ll see this feature wall.
 The house was originally built around 1820.
 The bricks are what you find under the plaster walls.
 They are from a process called brick nogging.
 Bricks were used as insulation “back in the day”.
 The advantages were that it was cheaper (hard to believe, right?) and rodent proof.
-If we wanted to restore the building perfectly we would need to cover the brick back with plaster.
+If we wanted to restore the building perfectly we would need to cover the brick back up with plaster.
 It’s so beautiful though, we just can’t bring ourselves to do it.

 It’s also where we have all the Shabby Paints displayed.